evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 11 hours and 10 minutes.

 {{< sitefiguresized thumb="models/tesla/cybertruck/cybertruck_cyberbeast/charging_1_st.jpg" title="Tesla Cybertruck Cyberbeast" width="3000" height="2250"  >}}